Evotec : Statement on COVID-19 | MarketScreener

 -

-Where stipulated by local authorities, we have deployed a remote-work model and where possible our teams do their jobs from home

-We have surveyed our supply chain and the supply with all essential items is secured for more than 4 weeks
+We have surveyed our supply chain and are actively managing supplies to maintain business continuity

 -